Summer Program Registration Now Open for City of Kalamazoo Residents

 • All Things Possible - A free college and career exploration program for youth ages 13 to 15 that live in the city of Kalamazoo and are entering high school.
 Eligible participants can earn free drivers training if they complete the program and successfully pass 9th grade.

 • Field Trip Fest - The perfect capstone to summer with a week of field trips and fun for ages 6 (and completed kindergarten) to 13.
-Two week-long sessions are offered in August.

 • Counselor in Training (CIT) - A work experience program at Camp Kzoo and Super Rec summer camp sites for teens ages 13 to 17.
 CITs can have fun at summer camp while working alongside staff to assist campers with activities.
 CITs earn a stipend of up to $500 at the end of camp, based on the number of hours worked.
+Priority registration will be given to most recent Camp Kzoo & Super Rec campers to fill available CIT openings

 • Youth & Teen Creative Workshops - Free weekly workshops for youth and teens ages 10 to 18 to improve their skills in music, improv, poetry, and dance.
 These workshops are offered in partnership with the Kalamazoo Civic Theatre.

-• Fishing with PAL – Teaching kids ages 12 to 18 the joy of fishing while fostering skills, patience, and a love for the outdoors.
+• Fishing with PAL – Teaching kids ages 11 to 18 the joy of fishing while fostering skills, patience, and a love for the outdoors.

 You can find complete details on all Kzoo Parks programs at www.kzooparks.org/programs.
 Program assistance is also available through Kalamazoo Friends of Recreation for city of Kalamazoo residents.
 More information and applications are available at https://friendsofrec.org/apply/